erdDEVcode/narya/README.md

 Once the Docker container is up and running the [proxy](https://github.com/ElrondNetwork/elrond-proxy-go) can be accessed at http://localhost:7950

-The pre-configured testnet wallets are the same as the ones at https://github.com/ElrondNetwork/elrond-sdk/tree/master/erdpy/testnet/wallets/users
+Full docs are available at https://narya.erd.dev.

 ## Usage guide